JustBoyke/OpenAudioMc-WonderCraft/client/server/curl-play.md

 }
 ```

-The server answers each command with a `PLUGIN_RESPONSE` message that includes the HTTP status and body you would normally get
+Each command receives a `PLUGIN_RESPONSE` with the HTTP-like status and body.
-back from the REST API.